On rectifiability of Delone sets in intermediate regularity: A sufficient condition for a Delone set to be -rectifiable

-for some $0<\alpha\leq 1$, then there exists a bi-$\omega$-homogeneous bijection $\Phi:\R^d\to\R^d$ solving the equation (2.4)). \end{prop}
+for some $0<\alpha\leq 1$, then there exists a bi-$\omega$-homogeneous bijection $\Phi:\R^d\to\R^d$ solving the equation \eqref{eq: planejac}. \end{prop}

-To prove this new version of Proposition 2.5, we need the following claim that relates the product of the $(1+a_i)$'s with a sum of the $a_i$'s, in the same spirit as Claim A.5.
+To prove this continuous version of Theorem \ref{thm: sufcondomegdel}, we need the following claim that relates the product of the $(1+a_i)$'s with a sum of the $a_i$'s, in the same spirit as Claim A.5.

-\begin{claim} Let $0<\alpha\leq 1$ and $(a_i)_{i\geq 1}$ be a sequence of positive real numbers such that
+\begin{claim} Let $\alpha\in (0,1)$ and $(a_i)_{i\geq 1}$ be a sequence of positive real numbers such that